Let’s talk about blogging for dummies. Have you been thinking about starting a blog… but wondering if you’ve missed your chance?

 Joining Relevant Facebook Groups or Other Social Media Groups

-Whatever you blog about, there’s likely to be Facebook groups related to your topic.
+Whatever you blog about, there’s likely to be Facebook groups related to your blog topics.
 Join some of the biggest groups and start contributing to the community by answering questions and sharing your thoughts.

 Be careful not to go overboard here.
 Don’t spam the group with links to your blog posts.
 (Many groups will have rules about sharing links.)